on this page

 The myGov website has information about replacing your identity documents after a natural disaster.
 This includes your driver licence or passport.

-Australian Government and state-based agencies provide relief and recovery services and support.
-Find out more about the services and support that are available using Recovery Connect.
+Australian Government agencies, organisations and charities can provide relief and recovery services and support.
+This includes financial and other support if you’ve been affected by a disaster.
+Find out more through Recovery Connect.

 The Moneysmart website has information about recovering financially after a natural disaster.